-- The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the episode window. - The patient was not enrolled in Medicare Parts A and B for the entirety of the 120-day lookback period plus episode window, or was enrolled in Part C for any part of the 120day lookback period plus episode window. - The patient is not found in the Medicare EDB. - The patient has an episode window shorter than 1 year. - The patient's death date occurred before the episode end date. - The patient resided outside the United States or its territories during the episode window.
+- The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the episode window. - The patient was not enrolled in Medicare Parts A and B for the entirety of the 120-day lookback period plus episode window, or was enrolled in Part C for any part of the 120day lookback period plus episode window. - The patient is not found in the Medicare EDB. - The patient has an episode window shorter than 1 year. - The patient's death date occurred before the episode end date. - The patient has extremely low treatment costs. - The patient resided outside the United States or its territories during the episode window.